Academy ›

 - September 2023: 300 US stores.
 Market saturated.
 New US entrants are losing money.
 US operators move to next trend.

-- September 2024: AU operators discover slow-feed bowls.
-Zero AU competition.
+- September 2024: Operators in other markets discover slow-feed bowls.
+Zero local competition.
 First movers are printing money.

 How to spot the arbitrage